 She has always been impossible, this hard-headed mother of ours, and feebleness and fragility have thus far produced no miraculous alteration in that trait.
 My sisters and I have tried for several days to have some practical conversations with her, only to be met with, "I don't want to talk about that today.
 We'll talk about it later.
 Tomorrow."
 Last night, inexplicably, her hearing failed and now the woman whose hearing was so keen she could hear me from the other end of the house going flat on that high C or my sister sneaking into the house five seconds after curfew can't hear a word unless you stand right in front of her and yell.

 Every conversation has to be conducted at a decibel level that defeats nuance.
-Try discussing "durable power of attorney" and "living will" and "hospice" at essentially the same volume you'd tell the motorcyclist next door that his muffler appears to be broken.
+Try discussing "durable power of attorney" and "living will" and "hospice" at essentially the same volume you'd tell the motorcyclist next door that his muffler appears to be damaged.

 Regardless, she isn't having any of it.
 "I'm just dealing with what I need to do next," she says in response to our attempt to have her formalize her wishes for the next time her blood pressure crashes or pneumonia returns.
 She hates us for "making" her go to the hospital, but refuses to sign papers because "maybe I will need to come back to the hospital."
 She wants to be well-cared-for and she wants to be left alone.
 She doesn't want heroic medical intervention, but she wants anything that can be done to be done.
 She wants to be who she was even five years ago before the hip broke and the systems started shutting down and her able body became undependable.
 Impossible.